Strategic Capital Improvement Program (CIP) Planning

 Eric Cannon (6:23)

 So one of the communities we’re involved with, it’s kinda funny.
-Back in the day, 10 or 12 years ago when we first started working with them, they had a dry erase board down in the basement that everybody just wrote out projects on there that kind of was their wish list, and that was their CIP.
-When we got involved, we started putting booklets together for them where we actually did an organized list.
-We didn’t necessarily prioritize it but we just kind of gave them that list of projects.
-We had a cost estimate with it and a concept plan graphic on an aerial, which I think really helped them understand the individual projects.
+Back in the day, 10 or 12 years ago, when we first started working with them, they had a dry erase board down in the basement that everybody just wrote out projects on there that kind of was their wish list, and that was their CIP.
+When we got involved, we started putting booklets together for them, where we did an organized list.
+We didn’t necessarily prioritize it, but we just kind of gave them that list of projects.
+We had a cost estimate with it and a concept plan graphic on an aerial, which I think helped them understand the individual projects.

 So forward-thinking and understanding what those needs are to the community and to avoid the big-ticket items.
-Are there some interim things that we can do maintenance wise that will really stretch out the life of the infrastructure that they do have?
+Are there some interim things that we can do maintenance-wise that will stretch out the life of the infrastructure that they do have?